s3cur3/elixir-bench/README.md

 ```
 ## GeometryCoordinateRoundingBench
-[09:34:13] 1/2: Rounding the coordinates to 6 digits
-[09:34:16] 2/2: Serializing the geometry as-is

-Finished in 4.35 seconds

-## GeometryCoordinateRoundingBench
 benchmark name                        iterations   average time
 Serializing the geometry as-is                 1   1434005.00 µs/op
 Rounding the coordinates to 6 digits           1   2914367.00 µs/op